5 EXCUSES why you just can't do better!

 Sure this is a valid point, I mean look at those artists and their work, they use such fancy paints and equipment that makes them achieve the best results without probably no work at all.
 Where would you get such material?
 Without such advantage, there is no point in trying.

 On the other hand, have you seen those exceptionally awesome artists who work with nothing but pencil and paper?
 No the pencil is not magical, I'm sure you have one of those by your side right now.
 Pick it up, because this excuse has just expired.

 Of course, famous artists were born with different hands and eyes like yours, you have absolutely no artistic talent swimming inside your veins.
 You tried your best but your subjects are stiff, coloring just wrong, better to give up now before you make a fool out of yourself.

 On the other hand, you still can't be sure whether you have the talent.
 You won't know that when your mom gives you pencils at 3, you won't know when you're trying to paint at 20 for the first time in years.
 You might find out perhaps after months / years of continuous training and practice.
 Only that and nothing but that can release and show your talent.
 The questions is, do you WANT to find out?

 4 - Nobody supports nor likes your work

-It gets tough when you're alone at what you do.
+It gets rough when you're alone with what you do.
 You want to share your results but nobody seems to care, or - in a worse scenario - you meet the cruel reality of your family telling you that this is simply not your cup of tea.
 Have you ever had a sibling yell at you that you're just no good and should give it up right now?
 (I did ) How can one proceed with no support?

 On the other hand, good luck basing your decisions on other people's opinions and preferences.
 Even your family, even if you love them, they have their own hobbies and taste in arts.
 When you make your peace with this, you are a big step ahead with your work, and you will be doing it only for yourself - this is the best motivation and it lasts whole life.